Guidance for health and social care selection events

 Some of our courses also include the following additional tasks at their selection events, and can take up to half a day to complete.

 - A 15-minute presentation by a member of the course team.
+For some courses a short film may be shown which will then trigger some questions in the face to face discussion.

-- A 15-30-minute communication and teamwork group exercise - you will be given a task to do, or a brief scenario to read/or a video to watch, and discuss in your group.
+- A 15-45-minute communication and teamwork group exercise - you will be given a task to do, or a brief scenario to read/or a video to watch, and discuss in your group.
 Once the group has made decisions regarding the scenarios or completed their activities, there will be a short presentation.

 - A short film may be shown which depicts people who have had health issues; this will then trigger some of the questions.